The beauty of our post-internet landscape is that it’s still a wild west – a space for artists to reinvent and pioneer new business models.

 Live performance and DJing

-Depending on the nature of your work, live performance and DJing are of course, staple practices for artists and producers.
+Although they’re currently unable to take place in a traditional / in-person way, depending on the nature of your work, live performance and DJing are of course staple practices for artists and producers.
 While massively helpful and potentially lucrative, these aren’t essential if you’re a producer / songwriter type who’s happier making pop tracks in the studio.

 Merchandise and limited edition works